amithvardhan1997/Projects/README.md

      ```bash
      rm -rf file_name
      ```
-   - Now edit the bound rules in the security groups of the instances and add port 80 in it where nginx and apache port number is 80.
+   - Now edit the bound rules in the security groups of the instances and add port 80 (nginx and apache port= 80)
-2. **
+2. **Load Balancing:**
+   - First of all, we have to create a Target group by assigning one name.
+   - Now create load balancer and in that create the Application Load Balancer,
+   -